 Numerous computers sent ICMP echo requests (also referred to as 'pings') to the root DNS servers.
 Since 12 of the 13 root DNS servers had ICMP ping enabled on them, they had to respond to each of these echo requests.

 This, in effect, was a large-scale distributed denial of service attack using a simplistic connection testing routing.
-As the time this article was written, only 10 of the DNS servers still process and respond to ICMP echo requests -- hopefully we will learn from the October 2002 attack and shut down ICMP echo processes on all 13 root DNS servers.
+As of the time this article was written, only 10 of the DNS servers still process and respond to ICMP echo requests -- hopefully we will learn from the October 2002 attack and shut down ICMP echo processes on all 13 root DNS servers.

 I advise clients to turn off ICMP echo response on all key devices within a company network and on the boarder of the Internet connection.